-The default password is 0.
-Setting the password to 0 means no password is used.
-Met One Instruments, Inc. does not recommend changing the default password unless absolutely necessary.
-Contact the Met One Instruments service department (see Section 1.2) for instructions if the password is lost or forgotten.
+Password settings are not reported.
+If a regular user loses their password, the Admin user can change the password to a known value.
+Contact the Met One Instruments service department (see Section 1.2) for instructions if the Admin password is lost or forgotten.